 Do you remember the first time you had a Coke float?

 I do — it was mesmerizing to watch the soda fizz up against the cold ice cream.

 Always a special treat for me, I loved drinking them as a kid.

 Also known as a Black Cow, a Coke float is a dessert beverage consisting of vanilla ice cream topped with cola.

 The cold temperature of the ice cream causes the cola to fizz and bubble up, creating a beverage with a creamy yet carbonated texture.

 These drinks, including root beer floats, were staples at old soda shops and diners, and you might still see them on a few menus today.

-Now that I’m an adult, I’ve discovered two ways to elevate the regular ol’ Coke float: with ice cream and with booze.
+Now that I’m an adult, I’ve discovered two ways to elevate the regular ol’ Coke float: by changing up the ice cream flavor and by adding booze.